AdorableJiang/libtorch_test/README.md

 # LibTorch_test

-Use this program to varify your LibTorch deployment.
+This program is designed for verification of your LibTorch deployment.
 It is highly recommended using it on a [CUDA-capable](https://developer.nvidia.com/cuda-zone) system.

 After you have installed LibTorch by either